 For Guest: the biggest value proposition here is to save money on rent.
 In addition, the convenience of being able to choose a place according to all your preferences, only with the help of a device and without having to negotiate with anyone.
 Furthermore, the traveler can also check the owner’s profile and, in some cases, exchange experiences with them during the stay.
 And, finally, you have payment security, intermediated by Airbnb.

 Key Partners of Airbnb

-Certainly Airbnb’s biggest key partners are its hosts (which can be private owners or hotels and inns, for example).
+Certainly, Airbnb’s biggest key partners are its hosts (which can be private owners or hotels and inns, for example).
 If there are no people interested in listing their rooms and properties in the app, the platform has no reason to be.

-Other partners include professional photographers, who provide their services for the platform, insurance companies which secure the rental properties, as well as investors, who have made it possible to build the entire Airbnb structure.
+Other partners include professional photographers, who provide their services for the platform, insurance companies that secure the rental properties, as well as investors, who have made it possible to build the entire Airbnb structure.

 Key Activities of Airbnb

 Undoubtedly, Airbnb’s main key activity is the development and maintenance of the platform itself, where all the experience takes place.
 Aside from that, other key activities include sales and marketing for acquiring new hosts and guests, information security for all partners and users, and customer service (on both sides), including conflict intermediation.

 Customer Relationship of Airbnb

 Airbnb’s entire customer relationship is based on a high level of trust in transactions carried out through the marketplace.
 For this reason, the company acts strongly in the communication between the segments, to avoid damaging its name and reputation.
 If the brand is tarnished by any inconsistency, it will be pretty easy for a competitor to take the lead.